MohammadWasil/Quora-Insincere-Question-Classification/README.md

 ## Run the code

-**Quota_Insincere_Question.ipynb:** This notebbok is used for hyper parameter tunning.
-You can run this on google colab.
+**1) Quota_Insincere_Question.ipynb:** This notebbok is used for hyper parameter tunning.
+You can run this on google colab. <>
-**Kaggle Submission CuDNN GRU F2 Threshold.py:** This file is used for training and for creating kaggle submission file.
+**2) Kaggle Submission CuDNN GRU F2 Threshold.py:** This file is used for training and for creating kaggle submission file.